 One of a few Bangkok’s adult-only resorts in the city, The Samsen Street Hotel, offers guests a beautiful swimming pool with rooms scattered all around it.
 If you can’t take Bangkok’s heat during the day or night, you can always take a plunge in the relaxing pool.
 A bar and shared lounge are also offered in the accommodation.
 Samsen Street hotel offers a continental or buffet breakfast.

 Located in Bangkok’s Old Town and a five-minute walk away from Khao San Road, Chillax Heritage gives its guests a unique accommodation experience.
-It also offers a swimming pool and fitness centre.
+It also offers a swimming pool and fitness center.
 Tourist destinations like the Temple of the Emerald Buddha, Temple of the Golden Mount, Grand Palace are also near the area.
 So, this hotel is perhaps the best place to stay in Bangkok.
 Chillax Heritage is definitely nothing short of chill.